Expregular functions: Regularity of Ariadne automata

 \subparagraph*{MSO set interpretations.}\AP A ("string"-to-"string") ""MSO set interpretation"" $\Phi$ from $\Sigma^*$ to $\Gamma^*$(over a finite set $F$), where $\Sigma$ and $\Gamma$ are finite alphabets, is given by MSO$[<,\Sigma]$ "formulas" $\phi_\pos(\Xf X F)$, $\phi_<(\Xf X F \Xf Y F)$ and for each $\gamma \in \Gamma$, a formula $\phi_\gamma(\Xf X F)$, where $\Xf X F$ and $\Xf Y F$ are "$F$-variables".
 For each "$\Sigma$-string" $w$, this defines a $[<,\Gamma]$-structure $\Phi(w)$ whose universe is the set of colourings $\Xf A F$ of the "positions" of $w$ with $F$ such that $w \models \phi_\pos(\Xf A F)$ and where $<$ is interpreted as $\phi_<$ and for each $\gamma \in \Gamma$, the associated unary predicate is interpreted as $\phi_\gamma$.
 We assume that for each "$\Sigma$-string" $w$, $\Phi(w)$ defines a "$\Gamma$-string", which means that $<$ is a total order, and the unary predicates associated to the $\gamma \in \Gamma$ partition the "positions".

 Given an "MSO set interpretation" $\Phi$, $F$-colourings of the input string that satisfy $\phi_\pos$ are called ""configurations@@msosi""; these correspond to positions in the output string (ordered by $\phi_<$).
 We say that a function is ""expregular"" if it is computed by an "MSO set interpretation".

+We stress the fact that $\phi_<$ defines the order over the configurations, and not the successor relation.
+While being irrelevant for regular functions (the configurations are essentially input positions and therefore the order can be defined as the transitive closure of the successor relation), this distinction becomes crucial for polyregular functions (see~\cite{msoInterpretations}) as well as expregular functions.
 Here are some examples.

-\begin{example}[Strict prefixes reversed] Consider the (polyregular) function from $\{a,b\}^*$ to itself which lists the reverses of the strict prefixes a string, in order of increasing length.
+\begin{example}[Strict prefixes reversed] Consider the (polyregular) function from $\{a,b\}^*$ to itself which lists the reverses of the strict prefixes of a string, in order of increasing length.
 Here is a picture of an MSO set interpretation realising this function:

 \mypic{1} Here, the configurations are obtained by colouring the input with three colors: black, red and gray, so that there is a unique position $x$ coloured black and a unique position $y$ coloured red such that $y < x$.
 These are ordered according to the lexicographic order over $(x,y)$.
 The output of a configuration is the letter of the input at position $y$.